Brian Price (American football, born 1994)

-Brian Keith Price (born June 24, 1994) is a former American football nose tackle.
+Brian Keith Price (born June 24, 1994) is an American former professional football nose tackle.
 He played college football at UTSA, and was signed by the Green Bay Packers as an undrafted free agent in 2016.

-Early years
+Early life

 Price attended McCutcheon High School.
 As a senior, he received All-state, All-area and All-conference honors at defensive tackle.
 He enrolled at Allan Hancock College in 2012.
 He transferred after the season to the University of Texas at San Antonio.

 As a freshman, he was a starter at defensive tackle, posting 61 tackles (second on the team), 4 tackles for loss and a half sack in 9 games, receiving a second-team All-Northern Conference honors.
 As a sophomore he appeared in 12 games (2 starts), making 25 tackles (one for loss) and 4 quarterback hurries.

 As a junior, he appeared in 9 games (one start), collecting 23 tackles (2 for loss) and 2 quarterback hurries.
 As a senior, he started 10 games, registering 33 tackles (2 for loss) and one sack.